Almora Urban Bank recruitment 2022: Clerk, Cashier, Typist and other posts on offer, apply link here

 Almora Urban Co-operative Bank Limited has invited online applications for the posts of Clerk, Cashier, Typist and Special Officers.

 Almora Urban Co-operative Bank Limited has invited online applications for the posts of Clerk, Cashier, Typist and Special Officers.
-Interested and eligible candidates can apply for the posts at the IBPS portal ibps.in.
+Interested and eligible candidates can apply for the posts at the IBPS portal ibps.in till June 16.

 The recruitment drive is being conducted for a total of 100 vacancies including 75 posts of Clerk/Cashier, 8 Clerk/Typist, 15 Special Officer IT and 2 Special Officer Law.
 The candidate must hold the domicile of the state in which the bank has an area of operations.